Find a Qualified Attorney Near You

 The order applies to all individuals 19 years of age or under and requires, among other things:

-- That agencies cease reliance on WPATH best practices and rescind or amend all policies that contain “WPATH Standards of Care Version 8”
+- Agencies must cease reliance on WPATH best practices and rescind or amend all policies that contain “WPATH Standards of Care Version 8.”

 The order contains additional language regarding federal insurance and a timeline for updating Department of Health and Human Services policies.

-However, state laws provide varying levels of protection or restriction related to gender-affirming care.
+However, state laws provide varying levels of protection or restrictions regarding gender-affirming care.

 Shield Law and Sanctuary States